Nifrec/eser/README.md

 The lemma proving *independence of the specific coercion in the LegalChoices constructor for the output of `nf()` in the case of term-algebras*, is in on sheet *connf (8)*, the related definitions on the next page.

+### 11 Dec 2025 proof of encodability certain relations
+See 11 Dec 2025 metalemma sheet and also [./Expressivity.md].

 ## Ideas for extensions and explanations